The Nature of Personal Growth (or The Road to Consciousness)

 Mary* was in tears.
 She had come to me in desperation.

 Not so inside…

 “Roddy, I’m just so tired of wearing the mask.”

 Our psychic destiny is growth.
-And when we grow … when we expand our consciousness…we are happy.
+And when we grow, when we expand our consciousness…we are happy.

-But you can’t grow inside a mask.
+But you can’t grow inside the rigid form of a metaphorical mask.

 Too many people then freeze, too frightened or embarrassed to drop the mask.
 They fear that introspection will destroy the (false) happiness they have built.
-They are terrified that they will look unsuccessful in front of family, friends and colleagues.
-They are afraid that a courageous pause to re-evaluate their purpose and direction will end in a disastrous downward spiral.
+They are terrified that they will look unsuccessful in front of family, friends, and colleagues.
+They are afraid that a courageous pause to reevaluate their purpose and direction will end in a disastrous downward spiral.

-In contrast, the bold are rewarded.
+But the bold few who dive into self-examination are rewarded.

 What about you?
 When your next growth spurt arrives, what will you do?